-2. what does CPU do for gaming?
+2. what does the CPU do for gaming?

 The game’s instructions and processing input from the player is the main responsibility of the CPU in games.
 Things like handling the NPCs, environment, and simulations are all done by the CPU.
 There is also a vast difference between single-core and multi-core CPUs.

 This is why games that have a heavy focus on physical simulations, like Kerbal Space Program, need a powerful CPU.
-Another role for the CPU in most games is to pass information to the GPU. note: enable optimized to increase the efficiency of Cpu performance.
+Another role for the CPU in most games is to pass information to the GPU. note: enable optimization to increase the efficiency of Cpu performance.